 We get stuck, slowed down on our journey to fulfilling our potential and living life with purpose and passion.

 These past years has been an immense example of being sidelined by nearly everyone.

-These challenges can come in the form of some sort of loss.
+These challenges to achieving our dreams often come in the form of some sort of loss.
 In the Quran, God tells us:

 And we are also told: